 The morning is spent on Section 1, going through the two broad types of question – (1) Critical Thinking, and (2) Problem Solving.
 In Critical Thinking we teach you the techniques for identifying conclusions, assumptions, flaws, strengths and weaknesses within arguments – we emphasise though, that Critical Thinking is one of those skills that many students innately possess, and so if you happen to fall into that category, our techniques are merely a backup for your own instinct, which will get you the answer in a quicker amount of time.

-The Problem Solving questions can take the form of data handling, number crunching, spatial awareness and a whole host of other permutations.
+The Problem Solving questions can take the form of number crunching, spatial awareness and a whole host of other permutations.
 We take you through some of the more difficult questions that have come up in the past, and show you some “shortcuts” to getting the answers.
 This part of the BMAT isn’t so much about applying knowledge you’ve learnt as it is using your intuition – the aim is therefore to help you develop that intuition.
 Our worked solutions to the BMAT past papers really help – they show you the precise thought process our team followed to get the right answer, and if this is quicker than the method you used for it, you’ve learnt something new that you can later apply to other questions.

 After lunch, the majority of the afternoon is spent on Section 2.
 Most medical applicants don’t do Physics at AS, and so we teach you all the Physics you need to know for the BMAT in roughly an hour and a half.
 It’s intense, but enjoyable at the same time, and you can (and should) refer to our revision notes in your own time to solidify the concepts in your mind.
 There are also some Biology topics that are neglected in most GCSE boards but that still come up in the BMAT – we go over those briefly, and again, the notes are there for you to revise from afterwards.
 Chemistry is less of an issue as everyone does it at A-Level, but we found last year that a lot of students struggled with doing chemical calculations under time pressure, and so this year, we’re devoting some time to teaching quick methods for those as well.